MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-table-mapping.md

 [![Shows the table mapping move for a AL table](../developer/media/table-mapping-move-al.png)](../developer/media/table-mapping-move-al.png#lightbox)

-## Scenario 2 - Move a set of fields out of the main table to another table or table extension
+## Move a set of fields out of the main table to another table or table extension

 > [!NOTE]
 > This type of table mapping is only supported for cloud migrations from Business Central.
 Dynamics GP and SL don't support table extensions.